 The delivery strategy must facilitate cooperation between all stakeholders.
 Caregivers and care recipients need to be supported with flexible mentoring roles, caregivers need to facilitated to support themselves within a community of practice, older people need to be facilitated to support themselves within a social virtual community, providing interactivity with other older people and with their families.

-It is essential that the delivery environment blends Individual learning activities complemented with cooperative learning activities, self-directed learning and ‘learning to learn’
+It is essential that the delivery environment blends Individual learning activities complemented with cooperative learning activities, self-directed learning and ‘learning to learn’.

 The delivery strategy should ensure that the main principles of development of competences and supporting social inclusion are complied with.
 Training is a means not only to provide knowledge and information to update the carers’ technical-professional competence, but also to encourage socialization and the creation of a community for mutual support at both professional and social/personal level.